Eomm/blog-posts/posts/bonus-fastify-org-security.md

 answer.

-But good news: now that the ecosystem has grown a bit, npm has added a feature that makes this even easier for us and enables (manual) release with the [npm trusted publisher feature](https://github.com/fastify/fastify/issues/2748#issuecomment-5379074223), so you will be able to verify where a tarball came from, with the human still in the loop.
+But good news: now that the ecosystem has grown a bit, npm has added a feature that makes this even easier for us and enables manual releases with the [npm trusted publisher feature](https://github.com/fastify/fastify/issues/2748#issuecomment-5379074223), so you will be able to verify where a tarball came from, with the human still in the loop.
-_Cooming soon_
+_Coming soon_

 ## 2. Your CI is the shortest path to a malicious release

 If I wanted to publish a compromised version of a popular package, I wouldn't try to find a bug in the library.
 I would look at its GitHub Actions workflows.

-We removed the workflows using `pull_request_target` from the main repositories.
+We removed the workflows that used `pull_request_target` from the main repositories.
 That trigger runs with the permissions of the base repository, secrets included, and the usual mistake is to combine it with a checkout of the contributor's branch: